Boaty McBoatface, Internet-Adored Sub, Makes Deep-Sea Discovery On Climate Change

 But before we dive into what Boaty found, let's remember how it got here.

 Back in 2016, Britain's Natural Environment Research Council asked the public for help naming a new cutting-edge polar research ship.
-Shackleton, Endeavor and Falcon, were among the contenders put forth, as NPR reported at the time.
+Shackleton, Endeavor and Falcon were among the contenders put forth, as NPR reported at the time.
 But the Internet had another idea.
 Voters in the online poll overwhelmingly threw their support behind "Boaty McBoatface."

-The U.K.'s science minister at the time, Jo Johnson, vetoed the peoples' choice, saying the vessel needed a name that was more "suitable."
+The U.K.'s science minister at the time, Jo Johnson, vetoed the people's choice, saying the vessel needed a name that was more "suitable."
 The ship was ultimately named Sir David Attenborough, after the well-known natural historian.

 But the council did pay homage to the Internet's extraordinary naming powers by naming a smaller, more modest vessel Boaty McBoatface.
 And the autonomous yellow submarine has had a very successful maiden voyage.